Numerator/denominator indicators

 Sum of all numerators / Sum of all denominators

-Proportional sum adds the numerator and denonminators of each disaggregated ratio.
+The proportional sum adds up the numerator and denominator of each disaggregated ratio.

-With the previous example where 32/40 women and 40/60 men participated in a training, if we apply the sum then 72 out of 100 participated.
+In the previous example, where 32/40 women and 40/60 men took part in a training course, if we apply the sum, 72 people out of 100 took part.

 2

-This calculation method averages the % of the ratios without considering the proportions of each disaggregation.
+This calculation method averages the % of the ratios without taking into account the proportions of each disaggregation.

 3